Henri Farman: Aviation

 By early 1909, Farman fell out with Gabriel Voisin because Voisin had sold an aircraft that had been built to Farman's specifications to J.T.C.
 Moore-Brabazon.
 This aircraft was named the Bird of Passage by Brabazon.
-So Henri started manufacturing aircraft to his own design.
+Farman then started manufacturing aircraft to his own design.
 The first of these, the Farman III, first flew in April 1909.
 It was an immediate success and widely imitated.

 In 1909, he opened a flying school at Châlons-sur-Marne at which George Bertram Cockburn was the first pupil.
 In this same year he made further record breaking flights.
 One of 180 kilometres in just over 3 hours, at Reims on 27 August.
 And one of 232 kilometres in 4 hours 17 minutes and 53 seconds, at Mourmelon-le-Grand on 3 November.
 In October 1909 he appeared at the Blackpool Aviation Week, Britain's first air show, at which he won over £2000 in prizes.

 In partnership with his two brothers Maurice and Richard (Dick), he built a highly successful and innovative aircraft manufacturing plant.
 Their 1914 model was used extensively for artillery observation and reconnaissance during World War I. The Farman Aircraft company's Goliath was the first long-distance passenger airliner, beginning regular Paris-London (Croydon Airport) flights on 8 February 1919.

 He was made a chevalier of the French Légion d'honneur in 1919.
 Along with Maurice, he retired in 1937 when the French Popular Front government nationalised the aircraft industry; Farman's company becoming part of the Societe Nationale de Constructions Aeronautiques du Centre.

-Henry Farman took French nationality in 1937.
+Farman took French nationality in 1937.
 He died in Paris on 17 July 1958 and is buried in the Cimetière de Passy in Paris.

 In 1988, Farman was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.